UPDATING: June 16, 2019

 - or even great historical explorers (anyone teaching Grade 7 History and Samuel de Champlain in New France?)

-What is Google Earth becoming in the next 2-3 years?
+How is Google Earth changing over the next 2-3 years?

 It sounds like Google Earth is becoming more like a social network, where regular, average, typical people around the world can add posts, stories, videos, photos into the Google Earth framework.